 Through exciting public events, such as talks, scholarly symposia and workshops, off-campus events with partner institutions, thoughtful programs related to undergraduate coursework, and essays, Emancipations

 launched important conversations about how slavery, its destruction, and its aftermath have shaped the modern world.

-The roster of public events include talks by historians Steven Hahn (University of Pennsylvania), Heather Thompson (Temple University), Tiya Miles (University of Michigan), and Eddie Glaude (Princeton), all leading figures in the study of slavery's antecedents and legacies.
+Convened by Professor of History Stephen Kantrowitz, the roster of public events included talks by historians Steven Hahn (University of Pennsylvania), Heather Thompson (Temple University), Tiya Miles (University of Michigan), and Eddie Glaude (Princeton), all leading figures in the study of slavery's antecedents and legacies.

 Major support for these programs was provided by the UW-Madison Center for the Humanities, the L&S Associate Dean for Arts and Humanities, and the Anonymous Fund of the College of Letters & Science.
 Events were sponsored individually by the Wisconsin Book Festival, Wisconsin Humanities Council, and the following UW-Madison organizations: A.E.
 Havens Center for the Study of Social Structure and Social Change; Institute for Research in the Humanities; Nelson Institute Center for Culture, History, and Environment; Department of Medical History and Bioethics; Departments of History, Afro-American Studies, English, and Gender & Women’s Studies; the Robert F. and Jean E. Holtz Center for Science and Technology Studies.